 The reality is that converted wristwatches did not precede purpose made wristwatches and there is no such thing as a “transitional” wristwatch.
-Fob watches were converted into wristwatches during the Great War when the supply of wristwatches could not keep up with the sudden surge in demand for wristwatches from newly commissioned officers desperate to get to the front before the war was over.
+Fob watches were converted into wristwatches during the Great War when the supply of new wristwatches could not keep up with the sudden surge in demand for wristwatches from newly commissioned officers desperate to get to the front before the war was over.

 Practicality of Conversion